yuutayamada/mykie-el/README.md

 | :prog              | Call this if current buffer is related programming see also `prog-mode' from Emacs.
 Note this function can use from Emacs 24.1.
 | :C-u&prog          | Call this if you satisfied :C-u & :prog
 | :region&prog       | Call this if you satisfied :region & :prog
+| :err               | Call this if flymake-err-info or flycheck-current-errors is non-nil
+| :C-u&err           | Call this if you satisfied :C-u & :err
+| :region&err        | Call this if you satisfied :region & :err
 | :minibuff          | Call this if current point is in minibuffer
 | :readonly          | Call this if current buffer is read-only
 | :comment           | Call this if current point is string or comment face